rachelma80000/Skill_Generalization_With_Verbs/README.md

 # Skill Generalization Via Verbs
 Classifier model and optimizer code for the paper: Skill Generalization Via Verbs.
+Demonstration video linked here.
+(Insert link here).

 ## Setup
 See Requirements.txt for modules required.

 The dataset created for the paper is available upon request.
 Please contact author at rma20@cs.brown.edu.

+To run code, you will need to edit `PROJECT_HOME_DIRECTORY` paths.
+It is also assumed that the `images/` folder is placed within `PROJECT_HOME_DIRECTORY`.

 # Command line arguments to run: